openstack/barbican/doc/source/plugin/crypto.rst

 Barbican supports two storage modes for secrets: a cryptographic mode (detailed on this page), and a :doc:`secret store mode </plugin/secret_store>`.
-The cryptograpic mode stores encrypted secrets in Barbican's data store, utilizing a cryptographic process or appliance (such as a hardware security module (HSM)) to perform the encryption/decryption.
+The cryptographic mode stores encrypted secrets in Barbican's data store, utilizing a cryptographic process or appliance (such as a hardware security module (HSM)) to perform the encryption/decryption.
 Barbican includes a PKCS11-based interface to SafeNet HSMs.